 That’s why it’s important for us to adapt (helpful change), rather than maladapt (harmful change).
 “Adaptive ways of adjusting to a crisis include exercising, eating healthy, practicing self care and using stress in a productive manner,” Tomko explains.
 “Maladaptive ways may be overeating, isolating, over-drinking, sitting in negative thoughts and catastrophizing.”

 Below are some signs you may be doing the latter — and how you can adjust to help temper your personal symptoms of crisis fatigue.

 Signs of Crisis Fatigue

-How chronic stress manifests day-to-day can look different for everyone, but common symptoms of crisis fatigue include:
+How chronic stress manifests day-to-day can look different for everyone, but these are some of the some common symptoms of crisis fatigue:

 Chronic stress is no insignificant matter.
 Yes, short-term stressors allow you to be alert — in turn helping you discern and avoid threats — but long-term high cortisol levels can cause significant damage, says Leah Lagos, PsyD, author of Invincible: How We Can Train Our Hearts to Beat Stress and Achieve Success.